linkmalloc/proudbisayabai.ph/_posts/2025-11-30-christmas-shines-bright-at-jollibee-gorordo.md

-As the store lights and Christmas tree glowed, the Gorordo branch brought the season’s spirit to life with togetherness, joy, and shared moments.
+As the store lights and Christmas lights glowed, the Gorordo branch brought the season’s spirit to life with togetherness, joy, and shared moments.
 Indeed, buo ang saya ng Pasko.